Blackwall Buildings: History

-"North up Queen Ann St. 3 st. [3 storey[, rough, children very ragged, some prostitutes.
-Bread and bits of raw meat in the roadway, windows broken & dirty; all english: one woman called out "let us be guv'nor dont pull the houses down & turn us out!
-On the West side not coloured in map is a small court: hot potato can standing idle, dark, narrow.
-D/blue N (North) up Thomas St. at the N.W. corner 10 men waiting for the Casual Ward to open.
-(It opens at 4, it was now 1.45PM).
-North end of Thomas St is a gate leading to private Rd. on the West side of which are 3 blocks of dwellings called Blackwall Blds belonging to Blackwall Railway. decent class. purple. at either end is a gateway which is shut at night.
-The furthest gate opens on to the stoneyard of the White Chapel Union."

 Purple refers to his classification of the state of poverty and is "Mixed.
 Some comfortable others poor".
 This gated community was at the time good quality housing and offered a relief from the poverty around.
 The gates were designed so the residents could not stay out late at night and get too drunk in local pubs.
 It was known as "philanthropic housing" as the tenants paid a nominal rent.
-However not everyone liked this new housing, which was open and airy and very different from the surrounding slums.
+However, not everyone liked this new housing, which was open and airy and very different from the surrounding slums.
 In "A Child of the Jago" by Arthur Morrison (1896) mention is made of the fact the slums offered refuge from the police and a place of sanctuary when this was needed.
 The new housing did not offer such a refuge.

 In 1933 the Freehold of the Buildings were sold by the London and North Eastern Railway.
 This company took over the Great Eastern in 1923.
 The sale realised £21,300 and was managed by Reynolds and Eason of Bishopsgate.
 At the time the rent roll was £3226 for 156 flats.
 The purchasers were Challoner's of Kensington.

 During the period from the sale until their demolition in 1969 the buildings fell into disrepair and by 1969 were regarded as slums by the residents.